 Now Let’s Talk About Cappadocia!

-Pamukkale is located in Denizli, which is towards the country’s west; however, Pamukkale is more central and inland.
+Pamukkale is located in Denizli, towards the country’s west; however, Pamukkale is more central and inland.
 There is a fair distance between Cappadocia and Pamukkale, but it’s certainly worth the journey.

-You will undoubtedly have seen Cappadocia online and probably even on the TV (or on Chasing the Donkey!).
+You will undoubtedly have seen Cappadocia online and probably on TV (or on Chasing the Donkey!).
 If you’ve seen hot air balloons rising over an extraordinary-looking landscape, that’s Cappadocia!

-Hot air ballooning isn’t the only activity around this area, as it’s also famous for the cave houses, which date back to the Bronze Age.
-The earliest Christians often used these houses as a place of refuge, and there are many churches carved into the caves and rocks.
-These days, you can stay in a cave hotel and enjoy the stunning sights, go hiking, enjoy Turkish food and entertainment, and basically stare in awe at the fantastic landscape.
+Hot air ballooning isn’t the only activity around this area, as it’s also famous for cave houses dating back to the Bronze Age.
+The earliest Christians often used these houses as a place of refuge, and many churches were carved into caves and rocks.
+These days, you can stay in a cave hotel and enjoy the stunning sights, go hiking, enjoy Turkish food and entertainment, and stare in awe at the fantastic landscape.

 How Far Is Pamukkale To Cappadocia?

-There are no direct public transport links between these two sites, so you will need to swap trains, buses, or flights if you want to avoid driving yourself.
+There are no direct public transport links between these two sites, so you must swap trains, buses, or flights if you want to avoid driving yourself.

-To help you figure out the best way to travel from Pamukkale to Cappadocia or from Cappadocia to Pamukkale, let’s look at a few options.
+Let’s look at a few options to help you figure out the best way to travel from Pamukkale to Cappadocia or from Cappadocia to Pamukkale.

 Pamukkale To Cappadocia By Car

-You can easily drive from Pamukkale to Cappadocia, but it will take you between 8-9 hours, depending on traffic.
-You may experience some traffic around the city of Konya, and at any point of the year, Cappadocia is a possible traffic-heavy spot.
+You can quickly drive from Pamukkale to Cappadocia, but it will take between 8-9 hours, depending on traffic.
+You may experience some traffic around Konya, and at any point of the year, Cappadocia is a possible traffic-heavy spot.

-Cappadocia doesn’t really have peak and low seasons, as this is a year-round deal.
-During the wintertime, people flock for the snow, and New Year is also a hectic time.
+Cappadocia doesn’t have peak and low seasons, as this is a year-round deal.
+People flock for the snow during the wintertime, and New Year is also a hectic time.
 However, just as many people (possibly a few more) visit during the summer for better weather.
-On the other hand, Pamukkale is more of a summer attraction, despite the fact it is open all year round.
-This is probably because of its relative proximity to some of the main tourist resorts (a few hours’ drive away) and the fact that paddling around in water is always better when the weather is warm!
+On the other hand, Pamukkale is more of a summer attraction, although it is open all year round.
+This is probably because of its proximity to some of the main tourist resorts (a few hours’ drive away), and paddling around on the water is always better when the weather is warm!

 If you want to drive, be aware that you will drive on the right side of the road, and you will need your international driving license to hand.
 The roads both there and back are quite modern and easy to traverse; however, do be aware that driving in Turkey can sometimes be perilous!